Performing Entire VM Restore

 - Open the Home view.

 - Select the Backups node in the inventory pane.
-Expand the backup job in the working area, right-click the necessary VM in the corresponding backup job and select Restore entire VM.
+Expand the backup job in the working area, right-click the necessary VM in the backup job and select Restore entire VM.

 - At the Restore Mode step of the wizard, choose to restore the VM to its original location or to a new location.